 - At the beginning of class, ask students to brainstorm what kind of professional preparation they believe a judge should have for the job.
 Write their ideas on the blackboard or overhead projector.

-- Distribute Student Handout 1: Profiles of Federal Judges.
+- Share some profiles of federal judges.
 Ask students to read the profiles and compare the background of the federal judges with their own expectations of a qualified nominee.
 Ask them to identify information from the profiles that supports their ideas and information from the profiles that may differ from their ideas.

 - Reveal the excerpt from the U.S. Constitution on federal judges that you wrote before the beginning of class.
 Ask students what qualifications the Constitution stipulates.
 They should reply that there are no qualifications listed.